-We will let you know if your application is suitable for one of our pre-application services.
-If you're accepted, you'll have to pay a fee.
+We'll let you know if your application is suitable for one of our pre-application services.
+If you're accepted, you pay a fee.
 All the income we get goes into improving our services.

 Once your fees are paid, we'll organise a meeting with you.
 This should happen within 20 working days.
 Your case officer will normally chair the meeting.

-Depending on your case, other TfL specialists may come to the meeting.
-We also encourage all applicants to allow us to invite the relevant local planning authority and keep them involved in discussions.
+Depending on your case and if it is referable to the Mayor, our colleagues with specialisms may come to the meeting.
+We encourage you to allow us to invite the relevant local planning authority and keep them involved in discussions.

-This cheaper, simpler meeting has been created to encourage earlier discussions with TfL about your site's local context and characteristics, and which transport impacts are likely to be most important for your development project.
+This meeting encourages early discussions with us about your site's local context and characteristics, and which transport impacts are most important for your development project.

-The feedback we provide after the meeting will help you to prioritise transport issues and plan any detailed analysis likely to be needed later - for example, surveys, modelling and safety audits.
-However, it will be high level advice only, produced using basic information and generic assumptions.
+The feedback we provide after the meeting helps you prioritise transport issues and plan detailed analysis likely to be needed later.
+For example, surveys, modelling and safety audits.
+It will be high level advice only, produced using basic information and generic assumptions.

 You should consider booking and attending just after transport experts have been appointed in your development project team.

-It does not replace or remove the need for a full TfL pre-application meeting later in the design and delivery of a new development whenever transport issues are complex.
+It doesn't replace or remove the need for a pre-application meeting with us to design and deliver a new development where transport issues are complex.

-You should consider booking and attending a full pre-application meeting once you have made some early progress on a transport assessment for the planned development.
-This meeting can then cover:
+You should consider booking and attending a pre-application meeting once you've made some early progress on a Transport Assessment for your planned development.

 There will usually be a site visit before this meeting takes place.
 We'll also invite a council officer unless you ask us not to.